 Earlier this week Harper released a statement saying his office would work to make students feel comfortable while also working to “honor the fundamental boundaries of the First Amendment.’”
 That is impossible.
-If students are going to claim that it harms their psyches and ears to hear or read mere words in the context of linguistic, historical or cultural discussions, all an institution should is inform them that they misunderstand the purpose of education, the necessity of freedom of expression to communicate ideas, and the how the world must work to function.
-Such students should be required to attend a course including the reading and analysis of “Huckleberry Finn” and “Uncle Tom’s Cabin, “as well as required viewings of “In the Heat of the Night” and “Blazing Saddles.” or, in the alternative, to find another place to get their college degrees.
+If students are going to claim that it harms their psyches and ears to hear or read mere words in the context of linguistic, historical or cultural discussions, all an institution should do is inform them that they misunderstand the purpose of education, the necessity of freedom of expression to communicate ideas, and the how the world must work to function.
+Such students should be required to attend a course including the reading and analysis of “Huckleberry Finn” and “Uncle Tom’s Cabin, “as well as required viewings of “In the Heat of the Night” and “Blazing Saddles,” or, in the alternative, to find another place to get their college degrees.

 Since the acting president has already apologized, however, such a rational resolution appears unlikely.